 Plan amendments that involve removal of general references to 162(m) qualification will be viewed as administrative/neutral.
-This includes references to approved metrics for use in performance plan-based awards.

-Section 162(m)'s requirements for qualifying performance-based compensation included items that are recognized by investors as good or best practices.
+This includes references to approved metrics for use in performance awards.
+However, certain of Section 162(m)'s requirements included items that are recognized by investors as best practices.
 If a plan contains provisions representing good governance practices, even if no longer required under the revised 162(m) code, their removal may be viewed as a negative change in a plan amendment evaluation.
-For example, the removal of individual award limits would be viewed as a negative change.
-Therefore, ISS encourages companies to maintain plan provisions that represent good governance practices, even if they are no longer required under 162(m).
+For example, the removal of individual award limits would be viewed negatively.
+Therefore, companies are encouraged to maintain plan provisions that represent good governance practices, even if they are no longer required under 162(m).